 When the eyes do not point at the same object at the same time, the result would normally be double vision.
 However, people with strabismus have learned to suppress, or “turn off” the misaligned eye in their brains, to protect themselves from seeing double.
 They only use the central vision out of one eye at a time.
-Therefore, a person with strabismus has poor depth perception and compromised distance judgment.
-As a result, they often struggle with poor balance and coordination.
+Therefore, a person with strabismus has poor depth perception and compromised distance judgment, and often struggle with poor balance and coordination.

 If left untreated, the eye that turns may lose the ability to see clearly altogether.
 This condition is known as amblyopia, or “lazy eye”.